dir: Warwick Thornton

 Samson and Delilah is unlike any other film, Australian or otherwise, in its depiction of Aboriginal characters or an Australian story.
 It is unflinching, and brutal, and beautiful.
 It might take its name from the biblical story, but this tale is far more real, current, tragic and yet hopeful in its ultimate realisation.

-It is not an enjoyable flick.
+It is not a romantic flick, mostly.
 There isn’t much dialogue.
 It’s as meticulously crafted as any work of art you’re likely to ever see, but its purpose isn’t to entertain.
 Though there is occasional humour to leaven the grim circumstances of these lives, it remains true to the characters and the reality of their situation.
 A situation not exclusive to the characters in this film.

 It’s not easy going, not by any stretch.
 But then, why should it be?